|Nutrition Facts (per serving)|

 This dish is as much starch as it is vegetable and can be served as a vegetarian main course or side dish.

-- Heat oven to 350 degrees.
-In a large Dutch oven or lidded casserole dish or roaster, heat 3/4 cup oil and saute onions until translucent.
-Add garlic and saute until onions are tender.
-Add tomato sauce, paprika, salt and pepper to taste, dill to taste and water.
+Heat oven to 350 F. In a large Dutch oven or lidded casserole dish or roaster, heat 3/4 cup oil and sauté onions until translucent.
+Add garlic and sauté until onions are tender.
+Add tomato sauce, paprika, salt, and pepper to taste, dill to taste and water.
 Mix in the beans, cover and bake 45 minutes, adding more water, if necessary.